Leave this site

 There is also the right to request an erasure of data or to request that we restrict the processing of their data.

 Again, with the above rights there are certain exemptions, for example we can withhold data if it’s necessary and proportionate to do so to avoid prejudicing the prevention, detection, investigation or prosecution of criminal offences.
-So, if you make a request like this, you would not necessarily get exactly what you requested, but your request will be considered by a senior officer as to whether it should be carried out or not.
+So, if you make a request like this, you will not necessarily get exactly what you requested, but your request will be considered by a senior officer as to whether it should be carried out or not.

 Automated decision making means making a decision about you solely by automated means without any human involvement.